BCSC 204: Syllabus

 - Academic misconduct

-The use of AI tools is not allowed for all the assignments in this class.
-AI content detectors will be used when grading your assignments. - Special accommodation: If you need special accommodation (e.g., medical or family emergencies, observance of religious holidays/cultural events, etc.), please let us know as early as possible.
+All other purposes of AI use not listed above will be considered as “unauthorized aid” and be reported to the Academic Honesty Board.
+Multiple AI content detectors will be used when grading your assignments.
+Whenever you’re not sure whether your use of AI tools complies with the course policy, please do feel free to consult me or Aaron BEFORE you start using it. - Special accommodation: If you need special accommodation (e.g., medical or family emergencies, observance of religious holidays/cultural events, etc.), please let us know as early as possible.
 We will do our best to accommodate!
 If you can’t take a quiz or complete an assignment on time for health reasons, documentations are required for make-ups or late submissions (see below for COVID/flu-related symptoms).
 Otherwise, late submissions won’t be accepted.

-- If you are not feeling well (even just have some mild symptoms), are waiting for COVID test results, or have been in close contact with COVID patients, just let me know by sending me an email at your earliest convenience.
+If you have flu/COVID symptoms or have been in close contact with someone who got COVID, please let me know first by sending me an email at your earliest convenience.
 We can discuss how you can make up the missed work.
-If unfortunately you test positive for COVID, please carefully follow the instructions and procedures.
+If unfortunately you test positive for COVID, please carefully follow the instructions and procedures. - Mobile devices

 Please silence your mobile devices.
 No cellphone/smartphone or any other entertainment devices are allowed while class is in session.
 However, laptop use is strongly encouraged for data analysis and presentations.